ehrpg/qstar/docs/character/skills.md

 ##### Heavy Weapons*

 is used when using heavy weapons such as rocket launchers, vehicle mounted machine guns, or firing any vessel's weapons.
+Also, ordnance falls unders this [Skill][].

 ##### Light Weapons